Moving and Handling

 Who is the course for?

-This course is essential for anyone who could be involved with moving and handling in a care setting, persons or objects.
+This course is essential for anyone who works in a health and social care environment.

 Aim of the course

 Participants will be able to confidently move and handle residents in a safe and legal way.
-You will understand safe moving & handling practices, individual risk assessment, how to use equipment safely, and always have comfort and safety at the forefront of your mind.
+It will enable staff to understand safe moving and handling practices, individual risk assessment, how to use equipment safely, and always have comfort and safety in the forefront of their mind.

 What we will cover

-The course lasts 4 hours and will involve participant participation, group activity and open discussions in a relaxed learning environment.
+The course lasts 4 hours and will involve student participation, practical group activity and open discussions in a relaxed and informal learning environment.

-Upon successful completion of multiple-choice questionnaire, a certificate will be awarded.
+Upon the successful completion of a multiple-choice questionnaire and a moving & handling practical assessment, a certificate will be awarded.
 Our experienced trainers will be on hand to help throughout.

-There is a statutory obligation for moving & handling; this session ensures participants are fully up to date with regards to their moving & handling responsibilities.
-This course is mandatory training that is required by law and enforced by CQC for the care sector.
-It is therefore vital training for staff involved with any aspect of moving and handling.
+There is a statutory obligation for moving and handling.
+This session ensures participants are fully up to date with regards to their moving and handling responsibilities.
+This training will also assist Health and Social Care Diploma students with their learning.

-To book a place or to find out when the training sessions are being held, please contact Stephen Woodward at firstname.lastname@example.org or call her on 01902 297873.
+To book a place or to find out when sessions are being held, contact us at firstname.lastname@example.org or call us on 01902 297873.